rklymentiev/py-for-neuro/slides/chapter1_04_collections.md

 l = l.append(4)
 ```

-However, this is not always the case.
-Some methods don't change the method (or have an argument that allow to specify it).
-The best way to know whether method changes the object or returns a new objects is the documentation.
+Keep in mind that this is not always the case.
+Some methods don't change the method (or have an argument that allows to specify it).
+The best way to know whether the method changes the object or returns new objects is the documentation.

 ---